SpherionOS/PsiphonLinux/README.md

 You will need to edit the `psiphon.config` file and change the `"EgressRegion":"US",` to your desired region by replacing the `US` with any valid country code that has a Psiphon server.
 At the time of writing, all the valid country codes are `"AT","BE","BG","CA","CH","CZ","DE","DK","EE","ES","FI","FR","GB","HU","IE","IN","IT","JP","LV","NL","NO","PL","RO","RS","SE","SG","SK","US"`.
 Depending on which installation method you used, the file will be located in different places.
 If installed automatically it will be found at `/etc/psiphon/psiphon.config`.
 If installed manually, it should be in the folder where you installed Psiphon under the name `psiphon.config`.

 ## Changelog

+06/10/2024: PsiphonLinux v2.11 Beta
+- Added `pluninstaller` script for uninstallation (Credits to ercerd for the suggestion)
+- Added `pluninstaller` to the `plinstaller2` download and installation list
+- Added `Uninstallation Procedure` to the `README.md`

+02/08/2024: PsiphonLinux v2.01 Beta
+- Moving into open beta testing.
+The majority of the code has been tested and found to be in working order from multiple users down.
+However it is not up to the quality I would like to get it to eventually so for now its in beta
+- Modified `How do I choose a region to connect to?` in the FAQ to provide accurate instructions.
+- Added `"EgressRegion":"US"` to `psiphon.config` to allow accessible changing of regions

 19/01/2024: PsiphonLinux v2.0 Alpha
 - Archived all files of PsiphonLinux V1.0 to `/PsiphonLinux/archive/`
 - Changed the psiphon files location to `/usr/bin/` and `/etc/psiphon/` for ease of access allowing the `psiphon` command to be used outside of the local directory
 - Modified the `plinstaller` to reflect these changes
 - Replaced Psiphon Tunnel Core binary source with the official link to the Psiphon repository (Credits to victorgeel)
 - Changed the operating directory of psiphon to `/etc/psiphon/` to provide a cleaner experience

-02/08/2024: PsiphonLinux v2.01 Beta
-- Moving into open beta testing.
-The majority of the code has been tested and found to be in working order from multiple users down.
-However it is not up to the quality I would like to get it to eventually so for now its in beta
-- Modified `How do I choose a region to connect to?` in the FAQ to provide accurate instructions.
-- Added `"EgressRegion":"US"` to `psiphon.config` to allow accessible changing of regions